How to Cool Down Fast and Remedy Dehydration

 If you have difficulty cooling down and think you have heat exhaustion, seek medical help immediately.

 How to Remedy Dehydration

 When temperatures start to rise, cool down quickly by staying indoors with air conditioning and drinking plenty of fluids.
-You can also increase your body’s fluid volume with a delicious DripDrop ORS.
+You can also increase your body’s fluid volume with a delicious DripDrop.
 It’s a fast, effective, and great-tasting remedy for mild to moderate dehydration.
-Plus, the convenient packaging allows you to have DripDrop ORS when you need it, where you need it.
+Plus, the convenient packaging allows you to have DripDrop when you need it, where you need it.